nyancrimew/goop/README.md

 * Fetch all objects recursively, analyzing each commits to find their parents;
 * Run `git checkout .` to recover the current working tree;
 * Attempt to fetch missing files listed in the git index;
+* Attempt to create objects for manually fetched files;
 * Attempt to fetch files listed in .gitignore